-In this trip report, I review my flight on British Airways A380 in First Class from Johannesburg to London Heathrow (LHR) in England.
+In this trip report, we review British Airways A380 in First Class from Johannesburg to London Heathrow (LHR) in England.

 British Airways currently has 12 A380s in its fleet, deploying them on routes between London and Hong Kong, Johannesburg, Los Angeles, San Francisco, Miami (seasonal), Vancouver (seasonal), Singapore, Boston, and Washington DC.